lzhou1110/Top-Blockchain-paper/README.md

 * **Bulletproofs: Short Proofs for Confidential Transactions and More**<br>
 Benedikt Bünz (Stanford University), Jonathan Bootle (University College London), Dan Boneh (Stanford University), Andrew Poelstra (Blockstream), Pieter Wuille (Blockstream), and Greg Maxwell (None)

+### EUROS&P(TOP, 20109)
+* **Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution**<br>
+Cheng, R. and Zhang, F. and Kos, J. and He, W. and Hynes, N. and Johnson, N. and Juels, A. and Miller, A. and Song, D

 ### CCS(A, 2018)

 * **CHECKMATE: Practical Security Analysis of Smart Contracts**<br>